As Accountants in Dunfermline we meet many landlords who rent houses not only locally but also nationally.

 Demanding Yet Rewarding

-Being a landlord can be very rewarding.
+Being a landlord can be very rewarding (make no mistake though, it can easily go the other way!).
 By renting out a property you are almost guaranteed a monthly income from the rent the tenant will be paying you for staying there.

 As most accountants in Dunfermline will tell you, there are huge gains to be had but not without a few risks being involved.
 You need to be aware of both sides of the equation before proceeding.